Skip to product information

 Botanical characters

-Environmental needs and cultivation technique
+Environmental needs and cultivation techniques

 Variety and use

-Currently in Italy 7 varieties are registered in the national register ("Akenaton", "Alex", "Axe", "Laura", "Miriam", "Lilibeo" and "Sacromonte" with the first 5 registered only after 1990.
+Currently in Italy 7 varieties are registered in the National Register ("Akenaton", "Alex", "Axe", "Laura", "Miriam", "Lilibeo" and "Sacromonte" with the first 5 registered only after 1990.

-Among the foreign varieties of some interest are "Bigbee" and "Multicut", "Wafir" and "Giza", and the tetraploids "Pusa Giant" and "Lage Giant".
+Among the foreign varieties of some interest are 'Bigbee' and 'Multicut', 'Wafir' and 'Giza', and the tetraploids 'Pusa Giant' and 'Lage Giant'.

 Products recently viewed